Dan McCarney

-Patrick Daniel McCarney (born July 28, 1953) is a former American football coach.
-He served as the head football coach at Iowa State University from 1995 to 2006 and the University of North Texas from 2011 to 2015, compiling a career college football coaching record of 78–117.
+Patrick Daniel McCarney (born July 28, 1953) is an American former college football coach.
+He served as the head football coach at Iowa State University from 1995 to 2006 and the University of North Texas from 2011 to 2015, compiling a career head coaching record of 78–117.

 Playing career

 McCarney played football at Iowa City High School, and was an offensive lineman at the University of Iowa from 1972 to 1974 and was named team captain in 1974.

 Coaching career

 Iowa

 McCarney returned to Iowa as a graduate assistant from 1977 to 1978 under Bob Commings.
 When Hayden Fry arrived at Iowa in 1979, he named McCarney as defensive line coach, a post he held for 10 years—during which Iowa made two appearances in the Rose Bowl.

 Wisconsin

 McCarney served as the defensive coordinator and defensive line coach at the University of Wisconsin–Madison under Barry Alvarez from 1990 to 1994.